Zillow Group, Inc. (Z) and the Battle of Fundamentals vs. Technicals

 Is It Worth Investing in Zillow Group, Inc. (NASDAQ :Z) Right Now?

-The average price from analysts is $83.95, which is -$3.26 below the current price.
-Z currently public float of 154.67M and currently shorts hold a 16.17% ratio of that float.
-Today, the average trading volume of Z was 3.61M shares.
+The average price from analysts is $83.95, which is $1.68 above the current price.
+Z currently public float of 154.74M and currently shorts hold a 16.17% ratio of that float.
+Today, the average trading volume of Z was 3.56M shares.

 Z’s Market Performance

-Z stocks went up by 0.23% for the week, with a monthly jump of 21.02% and a quarterly performance of 44.03%, while its annual performance rate touched 167.08%.
-The volatility ratio for the week stands at 4.60% while the volatility levels for the past 30 days are set at 4.62% for Zillow Group, Inc..
-The simple moving average for the period of the last 20 days is 4.75% for Z stocks with a simple moving average of 62.89% for the last 200 days.
+Z stocks went down by -6.92% for the week, with a monthly jump of 3.76% and a quarterly performance of 38.14%, while its annual performance rate touched 151.97%.
+The volatility ratio for the week stands at 6.41% while the volatility levels for the past 30 days are set at 4.62% for Zillow Group, Inc..
+The simple moving average for the period of the last 20 days is -0.26% for Z stocks with a simple moving average of 54.98% for the last 200 days.

 Analysts’ Opinion of Z